What This Covers

 EV and green energy assets carry technology risk that conventional assets do not.
 Battery technology keeps improving, which drags on the residual value of current-generation EVs and storage systems.
 Solar panel efficiency gains erode the relative value of older installations.
 Lenders price this in, which is why EV contract hire rates have not simply tracked their petrol equivalents.

-For HP agreements where the business keeps the asset, technology risk lands on the business, not the lender.
+For HP agreements where you keep the asset, technology risk lands on the business, not the lender.
 A solar panel bought today will still generate electricity in fifteen years, but its second-hand market value may be modest.
-For most operators, the ongoing energy saving justifies the spend regardless — though it matters if refinancing or sale is part of the longer-term plan.
+For most operators the ongoing energy saving justifies the spend regardless, though it matters if refinancing or sale is part of your longer-term plan.
+We would treat technology risk as the real variable for anyone who expects to sell the asset on.

 Grant Schemes and Government Support

 Several government schemes support green and EV investment.
 The OZEV Workplace Charging Scheme covers EV charging, as above.
 The Industrial Energy Transformation Fund (IETF) backs efficiency projects in energy-intensive industries.
 Local authority and combined authority grants exist in some regions.
-Schemes shift often — check current availability via the Business Energy Efficiency Programme and OZEV directly.
+Schemes shift often, so check current availability via the Business Energy Efficiency Programme and OZEV directly.

 Grant funding usually has to be applied for and confirmed before the asset is bought, not after.
-Finance arranged alongside a grant has to reflect the net cost, and lenders need to know about any conditions affecting ownership, use, or disposal of the asset during the term.
+When the finance team arranges funding alongside a grant, it has to reflect the net cost, and lenders need to know about any conditions affecting ownership, use, or disposal during the term.
 Miss this sequencing and the grant can be clawed back.
+Get the order wrong and it costs you the grant.

 How We Checked This

-Green energy and EV finance structures reflect current UK market practice as of April 2026.
+Green energy and EV finance structures reflect current UK market practice as of June 2026.
 OZEV Workplace Charging Scheme grant levels and eligibility verified against current scheme documentation.
-Capital allowance treatment is consistent with HMRC guidance at April 2026.
+Capital allowance treatment is consistent with HMRC guidance at June 2026.
 Solar installation cost ranges reflect current UK market figures.
+We did not arrange or test any of these facilities ourselves.